In The Neighbourhood

 The stimulated mind

 Knox has an increasingly extensive library of books covering theology, spirituality, art, and music, as well as a broad selection of children's books on a number of themes.
 We have good people who can help you find whatever reading material you need.
 The theological collection covers works from the conservative Calvin to the radical John Dominic Crossan.
 It's a very broad collection.

 Knox Church runs public lectures, seminar series, and discussion groups on a frequent but irregular basis.
 For information about upcoming events, visit our News page.

 The biblically engaged

 The Bible study group (10:00am each Wednesday from mid February until mid November) is a small gathering of people who begin their weekly meeting in the Committee Room with tea and coffee, conversation about "how things are", and then launch into discussion on the major Bible readings for the following Sunday's morning service.
 The group manifests Knox's commitment to "offering a safe place of belonging to any who wish to explore their beliefs in an atmosphere promoting discussion, the development of healthy relationships and spiritual growth."

 Ecu-Action is an ecumenical group concerned with bringing matters of current events into dialogue with the living Christian tradition.
-Ecu-Action has been a major partner with Knox in organising a series of pre-election social justice seminars in August and September.
+Ecu-Action has been a major partner with Knox in organising various series of social justice seminars.
 Knox and Ecu-Action are exploring future opportunities to engage with the city of Christchurch beyond the elections.
 Passionately affirmed is the capacity of the Christian tradition to bring worthy insights into society's political dialogue.